nickproz/cloudinary-metadata-api/README.md

 # cloudinary-metadata-api
 A simple API for interacting with Cloudinary metadata.
-Data is cached for 60 minutes, and is automatically refreshed when evicted.
 Ensure you have a named transformation called `t_gallery-thumbnail` for thumbnail images.

 ## Create Cloudinary account: